 There is a Private Garden on the south side of the house for the exclusive use of Morland House guests.
 Accessible both from directly from the Drawing Room and from outside the Family Kitchen, it has a patio with outdoor table, chairs and a barbecue, a lawn, and an 1880 summerhouse.
 This allows for lunches or tea parties outdoors.

-Season tickets are available for £15 (email: julia.evans@morlandhouse.net for details of how to pay and for a ticket).
+£25/£20 for residents of Morland and Newby (please email: julia.evans@morlandhouse.net for details of how to pay and for a ticket).